Kanamycin A: KanMX marker

 The selection marker kanMX is a hybrid gene consisting of a bacterial aminoglycoside phosphotransferase (kan^{r} from transposon Tn903) under control of the strong TEF promoter from Ashbya gossypii.

 Mammalian cells, yeast, and other eukaryotes acquire resistance to geneticin (= G418, an aminoglycoside antibiotic similar to kanamycin) when transformed with a kanMX marker.
 In yeast, the kanMX marker avoids the requirement of auxotrophic markers.
 In addition, the kanMX marker renders E. coli resistant to kanamycin.
 In shuttle vectors the KanMX cassette is used with an additional bacterial promoter.
 Several versions of the kanMX cassette are in use, e.g. kanMX1-kanMX6.
 They primarily differ by additional restriction sites and other small changes around the actual open reading frame.

-Antibiotic Conjugated Nanoparticle Synthesis
+Antibiotic conjugated nanoparticle synthesis

 Antibiotic resistance or development of multi-drug resistant bacterial strains is a key challenge for treating bacterial infections.
 With limited research being carried out to design and develop new antibiotics, novel approaches like functionalizing antibiotic to metal nanoparticles surface to treat resistant bacterial strains have been studied.
 Kanamycin functionalized gold-nanoparticles (Kan-GNPs) were synthesized and tested for its antibacterial activity against both gram positive and gram negative strains.
 A dose dependent antibacterial activity was noted for Kan-GNPs in comparison to free kanamycin.